icopy-site/awesome-cn/docs/awesome/awesome-cpp.md

 * [bzip3](https://github.com/kspalaiologos/bzip3) - A better and stronger spiritual successor to BZip2.
 [LGPL]
 * [FiniteStateEntropy](https://github.com/Cyan4973/FiniteStateEntropy) - New generation entropy codecs : Finite State Entropy and Huff0.
 * [heatshrink](https://github.com/atomicobject/heatshrink) - data compression library for embedded/real-time systems  [ISC]
-* [PhysicsFS](https://icculus.org/physfs/) - A library to provide abstract access to various archives.
-It is intended for use in video games, and the design was somewhat inspired by Quake 3's file subsystem. [zlib]
 * [KArchive](https://api.kde.org/frameworks/karchive/html/index.html) - A library for creating, reading, writing and manipulating file archives like zip and tar.
 It also provides transparent compression and decompression of data, using formats like gzip, via a subclass of QIODevice.
 [LGPL]
 * [libarchive](https://github.com/libarchive/libarchive) - Multi-format archive and compression library.
 [New BSD] [website](http://www.libarchive.org/)
 * [LZ4](https://github.com/lz4/lz4) - Extremely Fast Compression algorithm.
 [BSD] [website](http://www.lz4.org/)